tikv/tikv/README.md

 You can see [TiKV in 5 Minutes](https://tikv.org/docs/5.1/concepts/tikv-in-5-minutes/) for a step by step tutorial.

-For productization deployment, please refer to [deploy](https://tikv.org/docs/5.1/deploy/deploy/) for details.
+For deployment in your production environment, please refer to [deploy](https://tikv.org/docs/5.1/deploy/deploy/) for details.
 You can also see [this manual](./doc/deploy.md) of production-like cluster deployment presented by @c4pt0r.

 ## Client Drivers

-Currently, the most mature TiKV clients are the [Go](https://github.com/tikv/client-go) and [Java](https://github.com/tikv/client-java) clients, clients for other languages are under development.
-All the supported clients are:
+Currently, the most stable TiKV clients are the [Go](https://github.com/tikv/client-go) and [Java](https://github.com/tikv/client-java) clients.
+Clients for other languages are under development.
+The complete list of supported clients are:

 - [Go](https://github.com/tikv/client-go): The most stable and widely used client, see [examples](https://github.com/tikv/client-go/tree/master/examples) for how to use.
 - [Java](https://github.com/tikv/client-java)